feltrisHD/sdl2_cube/README.md

 Infinite Dodge Game programmed in C++ with SDL2

 # How it Works
-As soon as you are starting the executable you are thrown into the game.
-Just dodge the red "enemy cubes" with the arrow-keys and get the highest score possible!
+When you start the game, click start to start when youre in, just dodge the red "enemy cubes" with the arrow-keys and get the highest score possible!

 # How to run
 Windows: